pelithne/APIM-poc/README.md

 ## Create VPN "client"
 https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-howto-point-to-site-resource-manager-portal

 On the client, I put this "API code".
-For it to run, you must for do
+For it to run you must, once again, do:

 ````
+sudo apt-get install python-pip
 pip install flask-restful
 ````